-The Sarfartoq and Gronne Bjerg licenses have certain minimum work commitment expenditures amounting to DKK 200,000 (approximately \$39,000) each for the 2023 calendar year.
+The Gronne Bjerg license has certain minimum work commitment expenditures amounting to DKK 200,000 (approximately \$39,000) for the 2023 calendar year.

 The Company's lease on its office premises expired during the current period and was not renewed.
 There are no further payment commitments on this lease.